pasoevi/innfin/doc/innfin.md

 races.
 Writing wasn't invented and songs were known but to the cleverest of race.

+## Main Dungeon

+You start your adventure on the highest, level 1 of the dungeon.
+On each floor

 ## Portals and Dungeons of Fate

 The world consists of dungeons of various levels and portals that are